 A quick 10-minute cardio session in the morning, plus a 20-minute intense session in the afternoon will have a positive effect on EPOC (excess post exercise oxygen consumption) helping you burn more calories after your exercise.

-Intense exercise in the morning without having eaten also isn’t recommended as it can lead to muscle loss, as well as you feeling tired or weak.
+Intense exercise in the morning without having eaten also isn’t recommended as it can lead to muscle loss, as well as feelings of tiredness or weakness.

 On the flip side, exercising too intensely late in the afternoon can affect your sleep – so it’s best to exercise at least four hours before bed.